Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

     Worst case scenario, if any essential add-ons no longer work, you can always downgrade back to your current version.

-Similarly, if you downloaded Yomichan from a file, I recommend updating that as well.
+Similarly, if you downloaded Yomichan from a file, try updating that as well.
 (Most users should have installed it from their browser's extension page, in which case nothing has to be done).